pankajtakawale/llm-reproducibility-activations/RESEARCH_REPORT.md

 This study provides empirical evidence that **activation function choice significantly impacts model reproducibility** in character-level language models.
 Key findings include:

-1. **Smooth activation functions improve reproducibility:** SmeLU β=1.0 achieved 3.8% better reproducibility than ReLU
+1. **Smooth activation functions improve reproducibility:** SmeLU β=1.0 achieved 3.8% better reproducibility than ReLU (CharLM); Swish achieved 12.7% better reproducibility than ReLU (MiniGPT with Shamir formula)

-2. **Accuracy-reproducibility trade-off exists:** The most reproducible activation (SmeLU β=1.0) sacrificed 1.2% accuracy compared to the most accurate (ReLU)
+2. **Accuracy-reproducibility trade-off exists:** The most reproducible activation (SmeLU β=1.0) sacrificed 1.2% accuracy compared to the most accurate (ReLU) in CharLM

 3. **GELU offers a balanced alternative:** Near-ReLU accuracy with improved smoothness properties

 4. **Reproducibility is tunable:** SmeLU's β parameter allows practitioners to balance reproducibility, accuracy, and training speed

 5. **Hypothesis confirmed:** Smooth, continuously differentiable activation functions lead to more consistent predictions across independent training runs

+6. **Formula choice matters (Dec 12 update):** The Shamir et al. (2021) element-wise normalization formula reveals activation sensitivity in MiniGPT (5.40% CV) that was masked by global normalization.
+This demonstrates the importance of using academic-standard metrics for reproducibility studies and suggests that activation choice impacts reproducibility even in large-scale models (10.8M parameters).

 ### Recommendations